 - Immune-suppressive drugs such as Remeron

 In most cases, the effects are minimal.
-However, if you use a large enough level of CBD, you could inhibit the CYP450 enzyme’s capacity to metabolize specific drugs.
+However, using a large enough level of CBD could inhibit the CYP450 enzyme’s capacity to metabolize specific drugs.
 Such an interaction could lead to more serious side effects.

 It is worth adhering to the ‘grapefruit rule’ with CBD.
-You may have seen drugs carry warnings not to use grapefruit with them.
+Certain drugs carry warnings not to use grapefruit with them.
 This is because the furanocoumarins in the fruit interact with CYP450 enzymes.

 CBD interacts with drugs similarly, though it is probably even more potent.
-Therefore, if a drug carries a grapefruit warning, you should avoid using it with CBD.
+Therefore, if a drug carries a grapefruit warning, it is best to avoid using it with CBD.

 An Unregulated Market Is the Biggest Threat to CBD Users & Their Safety

 The WHO specifically said that ‘naturally occurring’ CBD was safe.
 The trouble is, the CBD industry is poorly regulated in many countries, including the United States.
 The 2018 Farm Bill legalized hemp production and resulted in states producing cultivation programs and growing guidelines.